 Therefore the Lord Himself will give you a sign: Behold, the virgin shall conceive and bear a Son, and shall call His name Immanuel.Isaiah 7:14

-So, Jesus was always God, as the word of God and the Lamb of God; and that He was conceived by the Holy Spirit, from a woman of Israeli descent (Mary).
+Jesus was always God, as the Word of God and Lamb of God.
+He was conceived by the Holy Spirit, from a woman of Israeli descent (Mary).
 The Father helped bring forth the Son, but did not conceive the child – there was no sexual act as some religions think Christianity teaches.
 The Father was like a midwife at His birth.

 But there is more to being a Son of God than just being born as a son.
 In the same way, as we are born a son but have no authority or responsibility until we are an adult, it is the same with Jesus.
 He was born as a male infant, but in terms of the use of the word Huios, He was not yet a son.